pepeizq/pepeizqs-deals-web/README.md

 # pepeizq's deals (Web)

 This is the source code of the website [pepeizqdeals.com](https://pepeizqdeals.com/).
-It has been developed with ASP.NET Core 8 and .NET 8.0 with the C# programming language.
+The website uses the following technologies: ASP.NET Core, Blazor, Javascript and .NET, the vast majority of the web is coded with the C# programming language.

 More Info:
 [https://pepeizqapps.com/web/pepeizqdeals](https://pepeizqapps.com/web/pepeizqdeals)